- 10+ Guests Price as advertised*

 Lunch | Dinner

-This morning’s route takes you high above the Valle del Serchio, a vista made up of rolling hills, blanketed with vines and home to the famous cyclist Mario Cippolini.
+This morning’s route takes you high above the Valle del Serchio, a vista made up of rolling hills, blanketed with vines.
+Cruise along country roads that wind past spectacular Lucchese villas, these ornate residences date back as early as the 9th century and house some of the area’s most important works of art alongside breathtakingly ornate gardens.
 Your first stop is the village of Collodi, childhood residence of the author of Pinocchio, Carlo Lorenzini.
 Continue onto the quaint village of Montecarlo, with a medieval fortress and steep cobblestone streets that contain a millennium's worth of history.
-Stop to sample the local gelato, then continue onto Fattoria del Teso, a gorgeous Tuscan winery surrounded by Mediterranean pines and cypress trees.
+Continue onto Fattoria del Teso, a gorgeous Tuscan winery surrounded by Mediterranean pines and cypress trees.
 Here you ‘ll enjoy lunch paired with the finest local wine varietals.
 Learn about the ancient culture of Vin Santo, a dessert wine aged for over 5 years, before cycling along a winding road back to Buonamico Wine Resort.
 Alternatively, feel free to reward yourself with a shuttle back to the hotel to relax by the pool.
 This evening, we’ll take a short shuttle to Butterfly, a Michelin-starred restaurant set in a historic 19th century cottage where terracotta and beams combine in an elegant atmosphere.
 The chef/owner Fabrizio will delight you with his innovative and elaborately presented cuisine.

 Buonamico Wine Resort to Fattoria del Teso

-Buonamico Wine Resort to Fattoria del Teso return with Matraia Loop
+Buonamico Wine Resort to Fattoria del Teso return with San Pietro loop

 Buonamico Wine Resort